The information in this article is adapted from “The Compassion Fatigue Workbook”

 Where to start?

-I will be honest, we often disappoint people who come to us for sound bites and “quick fixes” to these complex issues because, well, the solutions are complicated, just like the work that we do is multi-faceted and challenging.
+We often disappoint people who come to us for sound bites and “quick fixes” to these complex issues – the solutions are complicated, just like the work that we do is multi-faceted and challenging.
 But here are some places to start:

 Which of these factors are true for you?